Construction Official & Inspectors

 Construction Plans/Layout Drawings

 A NJ Licensed Architect is recommended for the preparation of plans for major projects.
 Major projects may need to include floor plans drawn to scale, sections, elevations and details.
 Minor projects such as decks and small additions may be drawn by the homeowner.
 The Construction Office has standard specifications that can be followed within certain limitations for routine projects such as decks and retaining walls.
 These specs, along with a plot plan/survey depicting your project are accepted as the required plans.
 There are some plans that require a NJ Licensed Engineer to prepare plans.
 Examples are in-ground pools, grading plans and retaining walls more than four feet in height.
+Every application for a construction permit shall be accompanied by a set of plans showing the actual shape and dimensions of the lot to be built upon, the exact location, size and height of all existing and proposed structures, and all existing easements.

 Residential Certificate of Occupancy